neeny02/HotelBooking-SeleniumTests/README.md

-elenium C# Test Automation Project
+Selenium C# Test Automation Project
 📌 Overview

 This repository contains automated UI tests written in C#, using Selenium WebDriver, NUnit/MSTest (state which you use), and ChromeDriver.